HolgerJMeyer/x2g/doc/x2g-rule-language.md

 The body of the `match` statement is evaluate for each xml fragment matched by the XPath expresion `<xpath-expr>`.
 The `using` clause allows for binding a variable to each of the matches.
 Within the body the current binding can be access through the bound variable`<var-binding>` or by relative Xpath expressions, alternativly.
 A relative XPath starts usually with `'.'` as in the second `match` statement in the example below.

 `<body>` can be one more several other `match`, `node` and `edge` generating or conditional statements.

+There is a second variant of the `match` statement not using xpath expressions but matching all nodes with a certain label:

+`match node(<string-expr>) using <var-binding> { <body> }`

+By this statement it is possible to go through a certain set of existing node, e.g. for generating further edges.
+Further, one can combine several match expressions in one statement in this way:

+`match <match-expression>, <match-expression>, ... { <body> }`

+The evaluation of such `match` statement is a follows: each `<match-expression>` is computed and the body is evaluated for all possible combinations of the resulting variable bindings.

+## A first running example

 ```
 // nested match example, the second match is evaluated within context of the first